Why this study of box turtles will plod along, slow and steady, for 100 years

 Unfortunately, conditions increasingly aren't right for box turtles.

 Biologists do know that all around the world, turtles are in trouble.
-A global assessment of reptiles published this year concluded that 58 percent of turtle species are at risk of extinction.
+A global assessment of reptiles published this year concluded that 58% of turtle species are at risk of extinction.

 That's why Somers and her partners want to know the beloved box turtle is faring.
 They believe a really, really long-term study over a diverse array of habitats is the only way to find out.